Montana Drone Laws

 |---|---|---|---|

-| University of Montana | UM requires drone operators to coordinate with campus police and the Office of Risk Management before conducting any drone operations on university property.
-Prior authorization is mandatory.
-Restrictions: Coordination with campus police and Office of Risk Management required before any drone flight on UM property | Yes | Office of Risk Management / Campus Police |
+| University of Montana | The University of Montana requires drone operators to coordinate with campus police and the Office of Risk Management before conducting any UAS operations on university property.
+Restrictions: Prior coordination with campus police and Office of Risk Management is mandatory.
+Specific flight restrictions may apply to areas near buildings, athletic fields, or during special events. | Yes | Office of Risk Management / Campus Police |

 Last Updated